AndriyMulyar/bert_document_classification/README.md

 # Replication
 Go to the directory [/examples/ml4health_2019_replication](/examples/ml4health_2019_replication).
-This [README](/examples/ml4health_2019_replication/data/README.md) will give instructions on how to appropriately insert data from DBMe.
+This [README](/examples/ml4health_2019_replication/data/README.md) will give instructions on how to appropriately insert data from DBMI to replicate the results in the paper.

 # Notes
 - For training you will need a GPU.